 2. Safe distance from headquarters

 Your DR site should be far enough away from HQ to be unaffected by any geographic disasters such as storms, flooding, etc. What’s more, remote management largely eliminates the need for proximity.
-The exception is active-active architecture, which should be situated within 30 miles or so to support ultra-low latency – e.g., Sabey’s Quincy and East Wenatchee facilities in Washington are close to business hubs in Seattle but still at a relatively safe distance from HQ.
+The exception is active-active architecture, which should be situated within 30 miles or so to support ultra-low latency – e.g., Sabey’s Quincy data center and East Wenatchee data center facilities in Washington are close to business hubs in Seattle but still at a relatively safe distance from HQ.

 3. Climate stability